Tel Be'ersheva National Park

 Partially reconstructed ruins of a typical 4-roomed Israelite home.

-20-meter stone faced shaft to the reservoir.
+The 20-meter stone-faced shaft to the reservoir.

-Aqueduct that brought winter floodwater from the Hebron Stream to the reservoir inside the city.
+The aqueduct that brought winter floodwater from the Hebron Stream to the reservoir inside the city.

-Close to the entrance to the park is a four-horned altar.
+Close to the entrance to the city is a four-horned altar.
 This is a model of a reconstruction, the original reconstructed altar being in the Israel Museum.
 It is from the 8th century BCE, or even earlier.
 The altar was not found intact, but its pieces were in secondary use in a wall of a building.
 This wall was destroyed during Sennacherib’s campaign.
 The horns were an important part of the altar in that blood of sacrifices was sprinkled upon them.

 Four-horned altar made of quarried ashlars.